scarlatti/roseingrave/Documentation.md

 ### `export_summary`

 Export the summary spreadsheet.

-_Note: There is a deprecated command `export_master` that does the same thing.
-It will be removed in v1.0.0._

 Requires `"spreadsheetsIndex"` and `"template"`.
 If `--export-known-only` is given, requires `"pieces"` and `"volunteers"`.
 Outputs data to `"summary"`.